I Corps (South Vietnam): 1966

 Vietnamese people little choice between the Saigon generals on one end of the political spectrum and the VC on the other.

-From 15 to 16 June a team from the 1st Reconnaissance Battalion fought the Battle of Hill 488 in the Hiệp Đức district.
+From 15 to 16 June, a team from the 1st Reconnaissance Battalion fought the Battle of Hill 488 in the Hiệp Đức district.

-From 21 to 23 June two 1st Division battalions together with two South Vietnamese Marine battalions and supported by its armored troops and USMC air support, fought the PAVN 808th Battalion and a battalion of the PAVN 6th Regiment 7km northeast of Quang Tri City.
+From 21 to 23 June, two 1st Division battalions together with two South Vietnamese Marine battalions and supported by its armored troops and USMC air support, fought the PAVN 808th Battalion and a battalion of the PAVN 6th Regiment 7 km northeast of Quang Tri City.
 The ARVN and Marines killed 312 PAVN and captured 40, including a company commander.
 South Vietnamese losses were 37 killed.

-From 25 June to 2 July three USMC battalions and one South Vietnamese Marine battalion conducted Operation Jay, while 1st Division elements conducted Operation Lam Son 284 in the Quảng Điền District of Thừa Thiên province.
+From 25 June to 2 July, three USMC battalions and one South Vietnamese Marine battalion conducted Operation Jay, while 1st Division elements conducted Operation Lam Son 284 in the Quảng Điền District of Thừa Thiên province.

-From 4 July to 28 October three USMC battalions conducted Operation Macon in western Quảng Nam province.
+From 4 July to 28 October, three USMC battalions conducted Operation Macon in western Quảng Nam province.

-From 15 July to 3 August the 3rd Marine Division and 1st Division conducted Operation Hastings/Lam Son 289 along the DMZ.
+From 15 July to 3 August, the 3rd Marine Division and 1st Division conducted Operation Hastings/Lam Son 289 along the DMZ.

-From 3 August to 31 January 1967 the 3rd Marine Division conducted Operation Prairie along the DMZ.
+From 3 August to 31 January 1967, the 3rd Marine Division conducted Operation Prairie along the DMZ.
 By the end of 1966 Prairie had become an operational area.

 By 1966 Walt viewed the Combined Action Program (CAP) a success, stiffening the morale of the poorly trained and equipped territorials, pushing them out of their fixed fortifications, and putting them to work in the field.
-Over the next several years he gradually extended the program to each of the five provinces in I Corps, guarding about 350 hamlets with 114 CAP units comprising 2,000 US marine and US Navy corpsman and 3,000 Popular Forces soldiers.
+Over the next several years, he gradually extended the program to each of the five provinces in I Corps, guarding about 350 hamlets with 114 CAP units comprising 2,000 US marine and US Navy corpsman and 3,000 Popular Forces soldiers.
 Through a formal written agreement with the Corps' commanders, Walt had his Marine noncommissioned officers leading, not advising, the mixed contingents under supervisory CAP elements at the district and province headquarters.

-From 6 to 22 August the 1st Marine Division, 2nd Division and South Vietnamese Marines conducted Operation Colorado/Lien Ket 52 in the Hiệp Đức District.
+From 6 to 22 August, the 1st Marine Division, 2nd Division and South Vietnamese Marines conducted Operation Colorado/Lien Ket 52 in the Hiệp Đức District.

 On 18 August, the South Korean 2nd Marine Brigade began redeploying from Tuy Hoa in II Corps north to Chu Lai.

-From 15 to 18 September the Special Landing Force of 1st Battalion, 26th Marines conducted Operation Deckhouse IV in the eastern DMZ.
+From 15 to 18 September, the Special Landing Force of 1st Battalion, 26th Marines conducted Operation Deckhouse IV in the eastern DMZ.

-On 29 September the 1st Battalion, 3rd Marines established Khe Sanh Combat Base.
+On 29 September, the 1st Battalion, 3rd Marines established Khe Sanh Combat Base.